-How to Make a Collage to Communicate an Idea by David McKoski
+How to Make a Collage by David McKoski

-This activity can support CCSSR2-Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas if students base their collage on a "close reading" of a text-identifying the theme of a work of fiction and then listing the parts of the story that support that theme or identifying the central idea of a work of nonfiction and then listing the listing the ideas and most important supporting information from that reading.
+This activity can support CCSSR2-

+Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas if students base their collage on a "close reading" of a text-identifying the theme of a work of fiction and then listing the parts of the story that support that theme or identifying the central idea of a work of nonfiction and then listing the ideas and most important supporting information from that reading.

-- First, choose the theme or idea your collage will communicate. - List the kinds of images you will include to show that idea. - Collect or draw the images you need. - Then make your collage to communicate your idea.
+- First, choose the theme or idea your collage will communicate.
+To make a collage that communicates about your school community, decide what the message is that you want your collage to help people understand. - List the kinds of images you will include to show that idea. - Collect or draw the images you need. - Then make your collage to communicate your idea.